tylerharter/cs320/s20/lab3/part2.md

 Any `C` value that is at least `log2(10)` will work here.
-In general, any log curve with base M is just a constant multiple of another log curve with base N.  Thus, it is common to just save an algorithm is `O(log N)`, without bothering to specify the base.
+In general, any log curve with base M is just a constant multiple of another log curve with base N.  Thus, it is common to just say an algorithm is `O(log N)`, without bothering to specify the base.

 ## Exercise 6: show `ceil(log2(N))` is in `O(log N)`